magento/devdocs/src/upgrade-compatibility-tool/install.md

   - Upgrade
 ---

 The Upgrade Compatibility Tool is a command-line tool that checks an Adobe Commerce customized instance against a specific version by analyzing all modules installed in it.
-Returns a list of errors and warnings that must be addressed before upgrading to the latest version of Adobe Commerce.
+It returns a list of errors and warnings that must be addressed before upgrading to the latest version of Adobe Commerce.

 ## Workflow